mohmaedsallam/movies/README.md

 - **Tanstack Query**: State management is a crucial aspect of any application, and we've chosen Tanstack Query to handle it efficiently.
 Tanstack Query provides a robust and efficient way to fetch, cache, and update asynchronous data, ensuring a smooth and reactive user experience.

 - **Movie Database API Integration**: This app seamlessly integrates with the popular movie database API, allowing you to fetch and display movie data, including titles, descriptions, ratings, and more.
 Get ready to explore a vast collection of movies and create engaging user experiences around them.
+- **react-native-mmkv**: The app incorporates react-native-mmkv, a powerful and efficient key-value storage solution, which enables persistent local storage.
+This feature allows users to favorite movies, enhancing their personalized experience.

 ## Getting Started